-In 2020, the Company applied a corporate governance charter that was in line with the 2020 Belgian Corporate Governance Code.
-The Company's board of directors approved this charter on 23 April 2020.
-The corporate governance charter described the main aspects of the corporate governance of the Company, including its governance structure, the terms of reference of the board of directors and its committees and other important topics.
-The corporate governance charter had to be read together with the Company's articles of association.
+The Company applied a Corporate Governance Charter that was in line with the 2020 Belgian Corporate Governance Code.
+The Company's Board of Directors approved this charter on 23 April 2020.
+The Corporate Governance Charter described the main aspects of the Corporate Governance of the Company, including its governance structure, the terms of reference of the Board of Directors and its committees and other important topics.
+The Corporate Governance Charter had to be read together with the Company's articles of association.